wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

-= Version 3.1.2 =
-RECOMMENDED UPDATE.
-Improved the options sanitation code.
-Added a check for NextGEN Gallery image IDs in the content (to detect additional images for Open Graph meta tags).

 = Version 3.1.1 =
 Fixed variable reference in widget.
 Added informational box when upgrading options.